Updated May 5th, 2022 by Travel the Greek Way

 According to the Ancient Greeks, Delphi was the center or else ‘the naval of the world’.
 One myth stories how Zeus, the king of the Greek gods, released two eagles, one from each end of the Earth.
 At the point where the eagles met, Zeus threw down a stone to determine the center of the Earth.
 That point was Delphi.

-The position of Delphi was also on a strategic area from Ancient Corinth, a powerful trading Greek city, transporting its goods to the north of Greece.
+The position of Delphi was also in a strategic area from Ancient Corinth, a powerful trading Greek city, transporting its goods to the north of Greece.
 We know from history that Delphi was a small settlement in the 8th century BC, but by the 5th century, it was already the most well-known sacred site and oracle in Greece.

 How did Pythia Speak the Prophecies?

 The Oracle of Delphi was not working during winter.
-Apollo disliked cold weather and Delphi is built on Parnassos mountain which is usually snowclad during the winter, so traveling back then was difficult.
+Apollo disliked cold weather and Delphi is built on Parnassos mountain which is usually snow-clad during the winter, so traveling back then was difficult.

-The other 9 months that Pythia was consulting, only the 7th day per month she was accessible.
+During the other 9 months that Pythia was consulting, only the 7th day per month she was accessible.
 That meant that the visitors often had to spend weeks in Delphi premises, waiting for Pythia to communicate with Apollo.

 Achilleas and the most Famous Pythia Prophecy

 The most famous oracle by Pythia was ‘Ixis afixis ou en polemo thnixis’ translated as ‘You will go you will return not you will die in the war’.
-Pythia offered this prophecy to Achilleas when he asked her whether he should participate in the Trojan war or not.
+Pythia offered this prophecy to Achilleas when he asked her whether he should participate in the Trojan War or not.

 The oracle was a clever and highly ambiguous reply because the word ‘not’ in ancient Greek could go either to the first part of the sentence – you will go, you will return, you will not die in the war – or the second part – you will go, you will not return, you will die in the war.